dcalc/WaLSAtools_fork/docs/introduction.md

 ## Overview :material-telescope:

-**WaLSAtools** is a collection of analysis routines (in both [IDL][1]{target=_blank} and [Python][9]{target=_blank} programming languages), collected and/or developed by the [**WaLSA team**][2]{target=_blank}, for studying waves and oscillations, with a particular emphasis on such phenomena occurring in the lower atmosphere of the Sun.
+**WaLSAtools** is an open-source library designed for analysing a wide variety of wave phenomena in time series data, including images and multi-dimensional datasets.
+It provides tools to extract meaningful insights from complex datasets and is applicable across diverse fields, including astrophysics, physics, engineering, environmental science, and biomedical research, among others.
+The library is continuously expanding with new features and functionalities, ensuring it remains a valuable resource for the wave analysis community.

+The core of **WaLSAtools** is built upon [Python][9]{target=_blank}, one of the most widely-used programming languages in science and engineering.
+This ensures accessibility and ease of use for a broad audience.
+We are actively developing versions in other popular languages to further enhance accessibility, enabling researchers from various backgrounds to leverage the power of **WaLSAtools** for their wave analysis needs.
+Currently, **WaLSAtools** is also available in [IDL][1]{target=_blank}, with plans to expand to other languages in the future.

+Developed by the [WaLSA Team](https://WaLSA.team), **WaLSAtools** was initially inspired by the intricate wave dynamics observed in the solar atmosphere.
+However, its applications extend far beyond solar physics, offering a versatile toolkit for anyone working with oscillatory signals.

+**WaLSAtools** promotes reproducibility and transparency in wave analysis.
+Its robust implementations of both fundamental and advanced techniques ensure consistent and trustworthy results, empowering researchers to delve deeper into the complexities of their data.
+Through its interactive interface (see `Analysis Tools`), **WaLSAtools** guides users through the analysis process, providing the necessary information and tools to perform various types of wave analysis with ease.

+This repository is associated with a primer article titled **"Wave analysis tools"** in [**Nature Reviews Methods Primers**](https://www.nature.com/nrmp/) (NRMP; in press), showcasing its capabilities through detailed analyses of synthetic datasets.
+The `Analysis Tools/Examples/Worked examples: NRMP` contain reproducible codes for generating all figures presented in the NRMP article, serving as a practical guide for applying **WaLSAtools** to real-world analyses.

-!!! walsa-code "To switch between IDL and Python documentations, click on name of the current programming language on top of the webpages on this site."
+!!! walsa-code "To switch between Python and IDL documentations, click on name of the current programming language on top of the webpages on this site."

-The main goal is to collect/develop suitable techniques for various aspects of wave studies in the lower solar atmosphere (and beyond) &#8212; facilitating reliability and reproducibility of such analyses.
+## Key Features

+* **Wide Range of Wave Analysis Techniques:** From foundational methods like FFT and wavelet analysis to advanced techniques such as EMD, k-ω, and POD analysis.
+* **Cross-Disciplinary Applicability:** Suitable for signal processing, oscillation studies, and multi-dimensional analysis in various fields.
+* **Interactive Interfaces:** Simplified workflows through interactive menus for both Python and IDL.
+* **Open Science Principles:** Promotes reproducibility and transparency in data analysis.

 !!! walsa-contribute "[Contributions][3] are welcome &#8212; to improve the codes, methods, and/or documentations."

+## Analysis Methods :material-white-balance-sunny:

+**WaLSAtools** offers a variety of spectral analysis techniques, each tailored to specific types of data and research questions.
+These methods are broadly categorized into:

+* **Single Time Series Analysis:** Includes methods for analysing individual time series, such as:
+    * **1D Signals:** FFT, Lomb-Scargle, Wavelet Transform, Hilbert-Huang Transform (HHT), and Empirical Mode Decomposition (EMD)
+    * **3D Cubes:** k-ω Analysis, B-ω Analysis, Mean Power, Dominant Frequency, Proper Orthogonal Decomposition (POD)
+* **Cross-Correlation Analysis:** Includes methods for analysing correlations between two time series, such as cross-spectrum, coherence, and phase relationships, using various techniques.

 ## Analysis Methods :material-white-balance-sunny: